 Terrible disasters brought the Tatar-Mongol yoke to the Russian land.
 But in the second half of the 14 century, the disintegration of the Golden Horde began, where one of the oldest emirs, Mamai, became the de facto ruler.
 At the same time, Russia was in the process of forming a strong centralized state by uniting Russian lands under the rule of the Moscow principality.

 And it’s really impossible to overestimate the impact of this victory on the rise of the spirit, moral emancipation, the rise of optimism in the hearts of thousands and thousands of Russian people in connection with the aversion of the threat, which many considered deadly for the world order, which was already unstable at that troubled, fraught with changeable time.

-Like most of the other significant events of our past, the battle on the Kulikovo Field is surrounded by many textbook legends that sometimes completely crowd out real historical knowledge.
-The recent 600 anniversary has undoubtedly aggravated this situation, triggering a whole stream of popular pseudo-historical publications, the circulation of which, of course, many times exceeded the circulation of some serious research.
+Like most of the other significant events of our past, the battle on the Kulikovo field is surrounded by many textbook legends that sometimes completely supplant the real historical knowledge.
+The recent 600th anniversary undoubtedly exacerbated this situation, triggering a flood of popular pseudo-historical publications, the circulation of which, of course, was many times greater than the circulation of some serious studies.

 The objects of unfair study, as well as conscious or naive falsification of steel, and especially specific issues related to the details of the weapons and equipment of Russian soldiers and their opponents.
 Actually, our review is devoted to the consideration of these problems.